Lower back disc surgery

-Physical therapy has been known to work wonders for some patients, even helping them avoid spinal disc surgery altogether.
-Ask your physician and physical therapist if regular exercise will help your spinal condition, and make sure to follow their advice about which exercises are best for you.
-Making it a point to do daily stretching and muscle-building exercises may help you increase your mobility and release tension that is causing neural compression and pain.
-Don’t forget that exercise releases endorphins, which are your body’s natural way of combating pain, both physically and mentally.
+Physical therapy is known as an effective conservative treatment for some patients, even helping them avoid spinal disc surgery altogether.
+Ask your physician and physical therapist if regular exercise will help your spinal condition, and be sure to follow their advice about which exercises are best for you.

-Steroid injections are another traditional treatment option that you may want to consider before deciding to undergo lower back disc surgery.
-An injection of the anti-inflammatory hormone cortisone is injected into the epidural space and can help to relieve spine pain for short periods of time.
+Corticosteroid injections are another nonsurgical treatment option that your doctor may recommend to help prevent the need for lower back disc surgery.
+The anti-inflammatory hormone cortisone is injected into the epidural space of the spine and can help to relieve pain for short periods of time.
 Cortisone is a slow-release steroid, so you would only need an injection once every several months.
-Pain and anti-inflammatory medications are also an option that you can consider, including muscle relaxants, narcotic pain medications, oral steroids or acetaminophen.